Please contact a GDA agent for information.

 Frank Luntz Most-Quoted Pollster in America

 Frank Luntz is one of the most honored communication professionals in America today.
 “The Nostradamus of pollsters,” said Sir David Frost, while Time magazine named him one of “50 of America’s most promising leaders aged 40 and under,” and Newsweek magazine identified him as No. 24 on their Power Elite survey.
 In 2012, he finished 87th in a Time magazine global poll of the “most influential people in the world.”
-Frank was named one of the four “Top Research Minds” by Business Week, “the hottest pollster” by The Boston Globe, and was a winner of the coveted Washington Post “Crystal Ball” award for being the most accurate pundit.
-His focus groups have become so influential that presidential candidate Barack Obama had this to say following the PBS presidential debate, “When Frank Luntz invites you to talk to his focus group, you talk to his focus group.”
+Frank was named one of the four “Top Research Minds” by Business Week, “the hottest pollster” by The Boston Globe, and was a winner of The Washington Post’s coveted “Crystal Ball” award for being the most accurate pundit.
+His focus groups have become so influential that presidential candidate Barack Obama had this to say following the PBS presidential debate: “When Frank Luntz invites you to talk to his focus group, you talk to his focus group.”

-Frank is the author of The New York Times best seller Words that Work: It’s Not What You Say it’s What People Hear.
-Now out in paperback, the book explores the art and science of language creation, and was awarded the 2008 Audie Award for the best business information/educational audiobook of the year.
-His book, What Americans Really Want … Really addresses the private hopes, dreams and fears of the American people; it reached No. 18 on the bestseller list.
+Frank is the author of three New York Times Best Sellers.
+Words that Work: It’s Not What You Say it’s What People Hear, explores the art and science of language creation.
+His second book, What Americans Really Want … Really, addresses the private hopes, dreams and fears of the American people; it reached No. 18 on the bestseller list.
 His most recent book, WIN, reached No. 2 on Amazon and No. 3 on The New York Times Business Best Seller List in its first month in print.
-He has written about language for The Wall Street Journal, The New York Times, The Los Angeles Times, the Financial Times, The Times of London, and The Washington Post.
+He has written about the power of language for The Wall Street Journal, The New York Times, Los Angeles Times, Financial Times, The Times of London, and The Washington Post.
 Most recently, he has authored several columns for Time.com.